RNCTX/N595TC/index.md

 <h3><a name="logbooks" style="color: #000099; text-decoration: none;">Logbooks</a></h3>

 Click on the below links to view.
-Suggestion: the POH has chapter markers for each section and due to the amount of upgrades this airplane has, the whole book is quite large.
+Suggestion: the POH has chapter markers for each section but those won't show up in a web browser by default.
+Due to the amount of upgrades this airplane has, the whole book is quite large.
 If you download the POH and open it offline in Adobe reader or Preview on a Mac, you'll see chapter markers which make navigating it much easier.

 [POH](POH.pdf)